-OIT uses standardized tests to assess student learning at entry.
+Oregon Tech uses standardized tests to assess student learning at entry.
 The Center for Learning and Teaching uses the Educational Testing Service's Accuplacer exam to assess entry-level mathematics, reading, and writing skills.
-The results are summarized in OIT's Student Assessment Report (SAR), along with demographic information, SAT/ACT scores, and student responses to college readiness questions.
+The results are summarized in Oregon Tech's Student Assessment Report (SAR), along with demographic information, SAT/ACT scores, and student responses to college readiness questions.
 Working with the SAR, advisors meet with incoming students to place them into appropriate math and writing classes.
 The Math and Communication Departments track student success and the appropriateness of math and writing placements.

-OIT assesses entry-level readiness and demographic characteristics of new students every three years using the Cooperative Institutional Research Project (CIRP).
-This information is shared with the Assessment Commission, Admissions, and the OIT faculty.
+Oregon Tech assesses entry-level readiness and demographic characteristics of new students every three years using the Cooperative Institutional Research Project (CIRP).
+This information is shared with the Assessment Commission, Admissions, and the Oregon Tech faculty.

-OIT assesses the level of student engagement at the freshmen and senior levels, using the online National Survey of Student Engagement (NSSE).
-The results from this survey are shared with the Assessment Commission, Student Affairs staff, and the OIT faculty.
+Oregon Tech assesses the level of student engagement at the freshmen and senior levels, using the online National Survey of Student Engagement (NSSE).
+The results from this survey are shared with the Assessment Commission, Student Affairs staff, and the Oregon Tech faculty.

-OIT's Career Services Office conducts an annual graduate status survey and reports on the employment status, continuing education, and earnings of recent OIT graduates.
+Oregon Tech's Career Services Office conducts an annual graduate status survey and reports on the employment status, continuing education, and earnings of recent Oregon Tech graduates.
 The Oregon University System supports this work by surveying system graduates every other year in its "OUS One Year Later: The Status of Bachelor's Degree Recipients" report.

-Table 2 below summarizes OIT's regularly scheduled institutional assessment activities.
+Table 2 below summarizes Oregon Tech's regularly scheduled institutional assessment activities.

-Students/Instruments Cycle of Last Next Responsible
+Students/Instruments Cycle of Assessment Last Administered Next Administered Responsible Office

-Assessment Administered Administered Office

 New Students

-CIRP Every three Fall 2010 Fall 2013 CFLAT
+CIRP Every three years Fall 2010 Fall 2013 CFLAT

-years

-Math/writing/reading Every term CFLAT
+Math/writing/reading placement exams Every term CFLAT

-placement exams

 SAR Every term CFLAT

 Enrolled Students

-NSSE Every three Winter 2009 Winter 2012 Assessment
+NSSE Every three years Winter 2012 Winter 2015 Assessment

-years

-OIT ISLOs Every year Assessment
+Oregon Tech ISLOs Every year Assessment

-Follow up to Every three 2012-13 Assessment
+Follow up to CIRP & NSSE Every three years 2012-13 Assessment

-CIRP & NSSE years

 Alumni

-Graduate Survey Every year Career
+Graduate Survey Every year Career Services

-Services

 Table 2.
-Schedule of OIT Institutional Assessment Activities
+Schedule of Oregon Tech Institutional Assessment Activities

-2011-12 Plans
+2012-13 Plans

-The committee plans to complete the following institutional assessment work during the 2011-12 academic year:
+The committee plans to complete the following institutional assessment work during the 2012-13 academic year:

-- Present to the faculty the results of assessment of 1) communication and 2) lifelong learning, in 2010-11. - Oversee follow-up activities associated with the assessment of communication and lifelong learning. - Complete the 2011-12 assessment plan (this plan). - Complete the 2011-12 assessment report. - Assess the ISLO on mathematical knowledge and skill-and prepare a written report on the results. - Plan for administration of the NSSE survey winter 2012. - Review and update the charter if needed.
+- Present to the faculty the results of assessment of mathematics, in 2011-12. - Oversee follow-up activities associated with the assessment of mathematics. - Oversee the efforts focused on continuous improvement of writing. - Complete the 2012-13 assessment plan (this plan). - Complete the 2012-13 assessment report. - Assess the ISLOs on 1) team and group work and 2) professionalism and ethics-and prepare written reports on the results. - Oversee the development and administration of the student survey designed as a follow up to CIRP and NSSE. - Review and update the charter if needed.